rnietoe/Training/docs/AWS/08-Databases.md

     * secondary region - read only.
 Promoted when failure
 * Aurora store by default 6 copies of my data (2x3)

-1. From `RDS`, create Amazon Aurora database with PostgreSQL compatibility
+1. Create Amazon Aurora database with PostgreSQL compatibility from `RDS`
-2. Tree instances are created:
+2. Three instances are created:
     * regional - with writer and read endpoints
     * writer
     * reader

-3. From actions, create aurora read replica (writer and reader node)
+3. Create aurora read replica (writer and reader node) from actions

-**Aurora Serverless**

-* capacity type: Serverless
+### Aurora Serverless

 * You specify the minimum and maximum amount of resources needed, and Aurora scales the capacity based on database load.
 This is a good option for intermittent or unpredictable workloads.
 * only an endpoint is created